-Despite initial fears throughout the Third Sector, there was a generous amount of emergency COVID related funding during the pandemic.
-Following this unexpected generosity, the sector has predicted a shortfall of funds to support charities through recovery and beyond.
+The sector has further predicted a shortfall of funds to support charities through COVID recovery and beyond.
 Sources are citing that many funds have now been exhausted, whilst others had been adversely affected by low investment returns upon which they rely.
+As we move into this period of recovery following the pandemic and to prepare for possible austerity ahead, BOSP has endeavoured to increase free reserves to the equivalent of five months' income.